mlavin/django-app-template/README.rst

 in the Github repository for additional detail.

 Applications created using this templates are not considered derivatives works.
-Applications created using this license can be freely licensed under whatever you as the author chooses.
+Applications created using this template can be freely licensed under whatever you as the author chooses.
 They may be either open or closed source.

 If you are creating an open source application and need some direction on